sonmarcho/sonmarcho.github.io/index.md

 translates LLBC to a pure lambda-calculus.
 We will open-source it once we have a preprint (coming soon!).

+If you're interested in my work, and in Rust verification in general, feel free to **drop me a mail**!

 # Side Projects

 ## F\* Extended Mode